Ukrainian losses: situation in Kursk Region

 Operation to neutralize Ukrainian forces

-- The Russian military repelled two enemy counterattacks towards Lyubimovka.
-One Ukrainian serviceman was captured.
+- The Russian military repelled two enemy counterattacks towards Lyubimovka and Plekhovo and foiled attempts to attack Olgovka and Kamyshevka.

-- They also repelled three Ukrainian attempts to break through the border towards Novy Put.
+- They also repelled five Ukrainian attempts to break through the border towards Novy Put.

-- The units of the battlegroup North continued offensive operations and defeated Ukrainian formations near Lyubimovka, Daryino, Novy Put, Nikolayevo-Daryino and Plekhovo.
+- Units of the battlegroup North continued their offensive operations and defeated Ukrainian formations near the localities of Lyubimovka, Daryino, Novy Put, Nikolayevo-Daryino and Plekhovo.

-- The Russian military also hit concentrations of enemy manpower and hardware in the Kursk Region.
+- The Russian military struck concentrations of manpower and hardware near Bogdanovka, Bondarevka, Daryino, Kubatkin, Kurilovka, Knyazhiy 1st, Kazachya Loknya, Lyubimovka, Malaya Loknya, Martynovka, Mikhailovka, Makhnovka, Novy Put, Novaya Sorochina, Orlovka, Plekhovo, Pravda, Russkoe Porechnoye, Tolsty Lug and Cherkasskoe Porechnoye.

 - Russian jets struck Ukrainian reserves in the Sumy Region.